 Seawaves continuously strike at the rocks.
 This leads to cracks.
-The cracks become larger and wider overtime.
+The cracks become larger and wider over a time.
 Thus hollow like caves are formed on the rocks.
 They are called sea caves.
 As these cavities become bigger and bigger, only the roof of the caves remains, hence forming sea arches.
 The erosion further breaks the roof and only the walls remain.
 These wall-like features are called stacks.
 Sea cliff is the steep rocky coast rising almost vertically above sea water.
 The sea waves deposit sediments along the shores forming beaches.

-Glaciers are ‘rivers’ of ice that too erode the landscape by bulldozing soil and stones to expose the solid rock below.
+Glaciers are rivers of ice that too erode the landscape by bulldozing soil and stones to expose the solid rock below.
 They create

 An active agent of erosion and deposition in the deserts is the wind.
 The landforms in the desert are

 Mushroom Rocks: In deserts, we can see rocks in the shape of mushrooms called mushroom rocks.
 The mushroom has a narrow base and a wider top.
 These rocks also have such a shape because the winds erode the lower section of the rock more than the upper part.